MDBValada/project2/README.md

 ## Demo the App

-*Now&Thenr* is deployed on Heroku.
+*Now&Then* is deployed on Heroku.
 Demo the application [here](https://afternoon-island-95773.herokuapp.com/).

 ### Application Video Demo